HONESTY. INTEGRITY. ACCOUNTABILITY. EXCELLENCE.

 Jim & Shana Perkins (functioning on the board in a non-voting role as President & GM respectively)

 Jim and Shana are thrilled to be part of the Condors family, and friends with such an incredible group of people!
 Interacting with the players, parents and the many volunteers, at practices, social events, fundraisers and tournaments, are highlights for the Perkins family!
 Jim and Shana are so excited about the growth Condors Hockey has seen over the past 9 seasons.
-They look forward to the continued expansion of the programs in Ottawa (capital City Condors), Cambridge (The Blades), and Belleville (The Quinte Raiders) while promoting and supporting special hockey teams in communities across Canada!
+They look forward to the continued expansion of the programs in Ottawa (Capital City Condors), Cambridge (The Blades), and beyond while promoting and supporting special hockey teams in communities across Canada!

 Shana and Jim have 8 great kids and two beautiful granddaughters: Jess (married to Justin and parents of Joanna), Justin (married to Kelsee and parents of Aurora), Jenna, Jacob, Corabella and Alice.
 The house is full with family, friends, 3 dogs, and a cat who runs the show!